 “I have your back”

 I very rarely advise my clients to testify.
 Even when they are innocent, it is very difficult to tell your side of the story when your lawyer cannot speak.
+That's right - I can't say a word to the Grand Jury.
 If you do choose to testify, only the prosecutor can ask you questions.
 Although I can attend your testimony, I cannot object or ask you questions.

 The defense can ask the prosecutor to call witnesses, and and we can ask the prosecutor to tell the Grand Jury what we expect their testimony to be.
 That way, if you have an alibi, the prosecutor either needs to explain that to the Grand Jury or put on a witness who could clear your name.